First time buyer’s guide to buying your first home

 Mortgage fees and costs

-What costs do you need to consider when buying your first home?
+What are the costs to consider when buying a house?

 When you do your sums, you’ll need to take into account the full costs of buying a house and the fees you pay when getting a mortgage.
-You should put some money to one side to cover these costs if you can.
+Here we’ve rounded up the main costs to consider when buying a house - you should put some money to one side to cover these if you can.

 Typical fees include: